Aareon/ChickenTicket/README.md

 ```

 ### Development
 Want to contribute?
-We ❤️ pull requests!
+We ❤️❤️❤️ pull requests!
 Please test code extensively before creating a pull request.
 Keep in mind, we are strong supporters of idiomatic and beautiful Python code.

-### Contact
-Project discussion is located on the [Chicken Ticket Discord](https://discord.gg/rcZDKeu)
-Feel free to join for support and development questions.

 ### Todos
  - MOAR TESTS